 We also report current observations by other Woodpecker Network obervers.
 Please let us know if you have information to share.

-Woodpecker Network observer Ricky Cleverley has been watching and filming events at two Great Spot nests in Norwich.
-His videos bring to life the history and success of the nests, showing the type of food brought and the adults cleaning the nest.
+We will be posting information and videos of the 2020 nests shortly.
+The videos bring to life the history and success of the nests, showing the type of food brought and the adults cleaning the nest.
+They have also been tracking 7 Green Woodpecker nests and we will be posting a special webpage on these shortly.

 The Hertfordshire Great Spotted Woodpecker studies 1981-2016